jsuryahyd/star-wars-wiki/README.md

 - Find workaround for flaky snapshot tests.
 - Fix CI/CD pipeline
 - Generate Coverage Report (also as part of ci/cd pipeline)
-- Add Toast messages when a put/post api call is succeeded.
+- Show toast messages when a put/post api call is succeeded.
 - Implement "Undo" on put/post api calls.
 - Better profile card design in home page.